adamralph/adamralph.github.com/_posts/2013-04-27-alternate-code-for-dotnetconf-test-driving-net.md

 		"And the result should be 12"
 			.And(() => result.Should().Be(12));
 	}

+As ever, the benefits of using xBehave.net are primarily readability (read the English to understand what the test is doing and only dive into the implementation if you need to) and a test per step (if one step fails the test output tells you exactly which one failed rather than only which test method).

 It's also easy to add further examples when using xBehave.net with the `Example` attribute: